Metaboverse/Metaboverse/README.md

 - Collapse reactions with intermediate reactions with missing data for easier visualization and analysis of sparse datasets
 - Explore super-pathway-specific reaction perturbation networks
 - Explore proximal reactions to a specific entity across the global reaction network using our Nearest Neighbors search features
 - And more to come!

-*During the development (public beta) phase of Metaboverse, we intend to release an updated version of the software weekly as we incorporate feedback from users.*
+We have received many valuable feature requests from the community and encourage these requests!

 Detailed walkthroughs and additional usage information can be found in the [documentation](https://metaboverse.readthedocs.io/en/latest).